 Second, I was shocked to realize people don’t think of veganism as convenient.
 I guess that’s because if you’ve been vegan for any time at all, you would know that being vegan today is super convenient compared to even just five years ago!

-Then recently I was talking with Jasmin Singer of Our Hen House (expect that discussion to appear on the Namely Marly Podcast soon!), and I mentioned this Jon Stewart quote to Jasmin.
+Then recently I was talking with Jasmin Singer of Our Hen House (for the Namely Marly Podcast), and I mentioned this Jon Stewart quote to Jasmin.
 She suggested it might sound better to say this, “Veganism will become mainstream when we recognize how convenient it is.”

 If you’re into Easy Vegan Recipes, you might want to take my Vegan Type Quiz.
 It’s a quick, 10-question quiz where you can determine what kind of vegan you are.
 The tool provides vegan meal plans based on your type!